graeme-lockley/docker/README.md

 # docker
-Collection of docker images used throughout my own developer
+Collection of docker images used throughout my own projects